ShunChengWu/tensorflow/tensorflow/docs_src/api_guides/cc/guide.md

 )
 ```

-You should be able to build and run the example using the following command
+You should be able to build and run the example using the following command:
-(be sure to run `./configure` in your build sandbox first):

 ```shell
 bazel run -c opt //tensorflow/cc/example:example